HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 ### `entryHandler.name`

-Returns: `string`
+Returns: `string` - The name of the plugin as configured in the `config.yaml` file.
+This is the key under which the plugin is configured.

-The name of the associated component.
+The name of the plugin.

 ### `entryHandler.directory`

 Returns: `string`

-The directory of the associated component.
+The directory of the application.
 This is the root directory of the component where the `config.yaml` file is located.

 ### `entryHandler.close()`